 Producer Lucia Palmarini is a Chicago-and-Mexico-City-based producer and creative consultant who has worked across the media sector for over ten years.
 Steeped in community media, film, and event management, Lucia brings a knowledge of production, community engagement and creative development together to help tell stories that challenge conventions.
 She holds an MA degree in Management from Columbia College Chicago, and a BA in Documentary Studies from the College of Santa Fe.
 Lucia has served as a producer on many projects, including: Drive Slow (an Independent Pilot Competition contestant at NYTF in 2017), a coming-of-age dramedy series & short film; Dizhsa Nabani (2018), a documentary web series on Zapotec language and identity in Oaxaca, Mexico; and No Refuge (tbd), a feature-length narrative in competition for best script at Oaxaca Film Festival exploring a rebel priest’s struggle with faith and transphobia in a tight knit Mexican-American working class community.

 Lead Editor Kelly Creedon is a documentary editor and filmmaker based in Durham, North Carolina.
-Her most recent film projects include Farmsteaders (Editor), which broadcast on POV in September 2019; You Gave Me A Song: The Life and Music of Alice Gerrard (Editor), which premiered at the Full Frame Festival in 2019; and Santuario (Editor), a Tribeca Film Institute If/Then-supported project which was awarded Best Documentary Short at the 2018 New Orleans Film Festival.
+Her most recent film projects include Farmsteaders (Editor), which broadcast on POV in September 2019 and was nominated for an Emmy; You Gave Me A Song: The Life and Music of Alice Gerrard (Editor), which premiered at the Full Frame Festival in 2019; and Santuario (Editor), a Tribeca Film Institute If/Then-supported project which was awarded Best Documentary Short at the 2018 New Orleans Film Festival.
 She was a 2018-2019 NC Arts Council Artist Fellow, and she is a member of the All Y’all Southern Documentary Collective.
 She has taught visual journalism and documentary storytelling at the Center for Documentary Studies at Duke University and the UNC Chapel Hill School of Media and Journalism, where she received her MA in Visual Communication.

 Cinematographer (Vietnam) Bret Hamilton moved to Ho Chi Minh City, Vietnam, (formerly Saigon) in September 2016.
 Since then, Bret has produced and directed dozens of short documentaries as the Digital Content Director for local media start-up Vietcetera.
 More recently he was the Director of Photography for the youtube channel Best Ever Food Review Show, where his images accrued nearly half a billion views and a dedicated audience of over 3 million subscribers.